fuzhen011/nwmng/README.md

 ### Recommended NCP Target Configuration

+The NCP target owns the device database of the network, it's important to set the memory configuration properly so that it can actually store the necessary information of the whole network for the target size.
+In other words, the memory configuration determines how large your network could be.

+Below is an example of setting the memory configuration, in which the network target size is 128.
+You need to set **AT LEAST** below items to the memory configuration file, which is in the {PROJECT_NAME}.isc file in your ncp target project.

 | Item                    | Value     | Note                                         |
 | ----------------------- | --------- | -------------------------------------------- |
 | Feature bitmask         | 0x0001    |                                              |